DavidMorano/system/src/rfsaddr/README.txt

 RFSADDR

 I lost the original one so this is a look-alike version.
-I don't even remember what the arguments were or how the first one worked !
+I do not even remember what the arguments were or how the first one worked !
 This version looks more like the later 'hostrfs' program that was distributed with the AT&T REXEC package.
 This one is a bit more flexible since it can create TLI addresses for